 Almost all of the problems experienced by City utility billing staff with tenant billed accounts revolve around the fact that the City is not a party to the lease and has no knowledge about its specific terms.

 If your house will be vacant for 30 days or more, you can temporarily stop refuse services.
-You must contact the City to let us know the date you will be leaving and the garbage container must be stored in a secure area, such as your garage.
-Upon returning, you must contact the city to request that the garbage services be reinstated.
+You must contact the City to let us know the date you will be leaving, as well as the date to re-instate services.
+The garbage container must be stored in a secure area, such as your garage.

 To have the water turned on or shut off at the curb, contact the Utility Services Division at the Public Works main office number 952-939-1382.